Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101.md

 Now let's write some Python code to find the parameters using a little bit of NumPy.

-First, I'll show you how I generated the data above:
+First, I'll show you how I generated the data in the first plot above:
 ```
 import numpy as np